 Director, Zur Institute, Inc. www.zurinstitute.com

 Ofer Zur, Ph.D. is a licensed psychologist, fellow of American Psychological Association (APA), instructor, lecturer, ethics consultant, and expert witness in private psychotherapy practice in Sebastopol, California.
 He has been in practice for over twenty years and is director of the Zur Institute, Inc., which offers over 125 innovative and challenging online continuing education courses for psychologists, counselors, social workers, nurses, and other mental health practitioners.
-Dr. Zur is the author of dozens of articles and book-chapters and of five books, Dual Relationships and Psychotherapy (2002, Springer Pub., co-edited), HIPAA Compliance Kit (Norton, 2005), The Complete Fee-for-Service Private Practice Handbook (2008), Boundaries in Psychotherapy (APA Books, 2007) and Multiple Relationships in Psychotherapy and Counseling: Unavoidable, Common and Mandatory Dual Relations in Therapy (Routledge, 2017).
+Dr. Zur is the author of dozens of articles and book-chapters and of five books, Dual Relationships and Psychotherapy (2002, Springer Pub., co-edited), HIPAA Compliance Kit (Norton, 2005), Boundaries in Psychotherapy (APA Books, 2007) and Multiple Relationships in Psychotherapy and Counseling: Unavoidable, Common and Mandatory Dual Relations in Therapy (Routledge, 2017).

 Dr. Zur has lectured world-wide on topics ranging from Internet Addiction, Digital Ethics, Digital Divide, Cyberbullying, Boundaries in Psychotherapy and Counseling, Standard of Care, Effective Therapy, Psychology of Gender, Psychology of Victims, Psychology of War, and much more.
 Dr. Zur’s CV